 The pleasure of a 5-star review for this homemade caramel sauce would be greatly appreciated.Print

 You won’t believe how easy it is to make buttery, creamy homemade caramel sauce.
 Use this indulgent sauce for apples, for coffee, or for cake.
 It’s quick, simple, and so good you’ll be eating it by the spoonful!

 - 1/2 cup filtered water (120 ml)

 - 1/2 cup heavy whipping cream (118 ml)

-- Turn up the heat a little and bring the sugar syrup to a boil without stirring.
+- Keep the heat on medium-high and bring the sugar syrup to a boil without stirring.
 It’s crucial that you do not stir the syrup as it boils, as this will cause the sugar to crystallize, spoiling the caramel.
 Instead, gently swirl the saucepan occasionally if you would like.
 Please be careful when working with caramel, as it is a lot hotter than boiling water.

-- Watching the caramel closely, continue to let it boil, without stirring, until it turns a rich golden brown (about 350 F on a candy thermometer).
+- Watching the caramel closely, continue to let it boil, without stirring, until it turns a rich golden brown (between 360-375 F or 182-190 C on a candy thermometer).
 Be careful not to let the caramel get too dark, as it will taste burnt, and watch it closely, for the caramel can burn in a matter of seconds.

-- Let the caramel cool for about 5 minutes in the pan, then pour into a 16 fluid ounce glass jar.
+- Pour the caramel into a glass jar and let it cool to room temperature.
 The sauce will be runny at this stage, but it will thicken significantly as it cools.

 - Once it’s cooled, seal with a lid and store in the fridge for up to 2 weeks.